lohani2280/mdanalysis/GSoC-2017-Project-Ideas.md

 Python 3 is getting adopted by a wider range of users and unix distributions are starting to switch.
 MDAnalysis can't run right now under Python 3 mostly due to it's [C/Cython extensions](https://github.com/MDAnalysis/mdanalysis/wiki/List-of-extensions), we currently try to move our C-extensions to cython which supports Python 2 and 3 with one source.
 See also [#260](https://github.com/MDAnalysis/mdanalysis/issues/260).

-Missing here right now is the DCD trajectory readers.
-There exists an [incomplete work](https://github.com/MDAnalysis/mdanalysis/pull/682) to enable Python 2/3 of the DCD reader.
+Missing here right now is the DCD trajectory reader.
+There is an [incomplete work](https://github.com/MDAnalysis/mdanalysis/pull/682) to enable Python 2/3 of the DCD reader.
 In this project you would finish this work by either writing finishing this work or by rewriting the DCD interface in cython.

 The second part of this project is to remove all other incompatibilities with Python 3 we currently have.
 For this you should work that our test-suite passes on Python 3.